ComplexOrganizationOfLivingMatter/Epithelia3D/LimeSeg_3DSegmentation/README.md

 ## Step 0: Pre-processing

-0. Open the images in FIJI and keep the channel whose cell outlines are better.
+0. Open the images in FIJI and keep the channel whose cell outlines are better and whose quality is the best (usually it is the red channel because it doesn't contain the nuclei of the cells).
 If the nuclei appear, it could be a problem.

 1. The images suffer from photobleaching and, also, due to depth, the intensity of the fluorescence, decay with time.
 To solve this, you can use "Image" -> "Adjust" -> "Bleach correction".
 Select "Exponential fit".
 'OK'.

 2. Now you have to improve the brightness and contrast, you can do this by clicking in "Image" -> "Adjust" -> "Brightness/Contrast".
 You can either click on 'Auto' or change manually the parameters until you obtain a good result in which the cell lines are clear, but not too saturated.
 Then, press on 'Apply' and apply it to all the stack.

+3. Once you have adjusted the image brightness, you have to save the image with a different channel colour: white or green with the background as black.You can do this by: "Image"->"Color"-> "Channel tool"-> "More"->"Green" or "White" (Whether it is white or green, it is up to you, select the best to you).

-3. Save the final images as an image sequence (file->save as-> image sequence).
+4. Save the final images as an image sequence (file->save as-> image sequence).
 And as a tiff.

-## Step 1: Basic lumen's pipeline

-1. Open the images of the image sequence which contain the lumen in Photoshop.

-2. Paint the lumen region as a black region with white borders:

-	1. Create a new layer (layer->new layer).

-	1. Select the paint brush at the left screen with the black color (color: 0,0,0) and white color (color: 255,255,255).

-	1. With this function you can select the lumen point to point by typing shift key+left click.Segment the lumen like a black region, you have to use the black color now.

-	1. After segmenting the lumen, you have to paint the lumen like a black region with the paint bucket tool,ensure that the whole lumen is black, you can colour pixels which are not black with the pencil.*

-	1. Select the black region with the magic wand (this tool allows you to choose specific regions of an image) by typing left 		click in the region, and change the color to white(type x if you selected it in the previous steps).

-	1. Select the option "selection->modify->expand", and type 5 pixels.A new border should have appeared with the thickness 		indicated previosuly, colour it with the white colour.

-	1. Type right click in the layers and select the option merging layers (combine layers) to decrease the final length of the image.

-	1. Save the changes done.

-	*note: If the lumen is divided in different pieces, you have to segment each lumen's piece one by one in the same image 		as"islands".

-3. Afterwards, you are going to capture the lumen region and not the gland:

-	1. Copy the images which contain the lumen to the lumen's folder.

-	1. Open an image of the lumen's folder.

-	1. Add a new layer and paint it using the white color.

-	1. Open the same image from the image sequence, which contains the lumen like black a region.

-	1. Select the black region (lumen without borders) with the magic wand in the left screen and copy it.Then paste it in the white image which corresponds to the same image (z).

-	1. Merge the layers and save the changes done.

-	1. Finally you have to paint the images which don't contain the lumen as white images, you can do this automatically 	                    creating an action in photoshop (actions->new action), from this moment photoshop will capture all the things that                      you do,therefore you have to do these steps:

-	   Add a new layer-> paint it as white.

-	   Save the image

-	   Close image

-	  Later, click in file->automate->bundle , select the action that you have created and selected a folder which only contains the 	   images that don't contain the lumen because this action is applied to all the images in the folder.After this copy them to the	lumen's folder

-	Thus, copy the images which don´t contain the lumen in a separated folder and do that action for that folder.After that, copy 		that images to the lumen's folder.

-## Step 2: Basic cell's pipeline
+## Step 1: Basic cell's pipeline

+0. At the same time that you do the first step you can do the second step, therefore read first the first step and start it, and later      start doing the second step at the same time.

-1. Open the image, whose cell outlines can be better segmented.
+1. Open the image, whose cell outlines are the best to segment the cells.

 2. Select "ellipse" and put an ellipsoidal ROI near to the basal region of the cell*.
 Press 'T'.

 3. Plugins -> Limeseg -> Sphere Seg (advanced).

 4. Change parameters (D_0 is optional and Z_Scale is mandatory).
 To calculate Z_Scale you should divide 'Voxel depth'/'Pixel width': in    our case 4.06.
 Also you should select a color.
 Tick 'ClearOptimizer'.

 5. Press 'Accept' and wait for the 3D objects to be full and smooth.

 6. **Remember** to clear the 3D viewer each time you run LimeSeg.
 'Plugins -> Limeseg -> Clear all'.

-7. Repeat 2-6 until all the cells have an assigned ROI.
-8. Save the ROIs as a zip.
-'Roi Manager -> More -> Save...'
+7. Repeat 2-6  by groups (until all the cells have an assigned ROI), adding each time more cells and save the ROIs as a zip:               'Roi Manager -> More -> Save...'

-9. Save the cells.
+8. When all the cells have a ROI,you have to save their data:
 	1. Plugins -> Limeseg -> Show GUI
 	2. Click on 'WriteTo:' and select where you want to export the results.
 Tipically on: 'YOURPATH/Cells/OutputLimeSeg/'
 	3. Press 'SaveStateToXmlPly'.
 A directory will be created for each cell.
 Don't care about the ids of the cell.

  *Note:if the cell's shapes were not correct, you could try to improve the shape by changing the positions of the seeds and positioning them not only in the basal region, for instance in the middle of the cell.

 ### Refining the cells

 If a cell is not properly formed, try put the seed closer to the region not covered.
-You should also consider put a bigger ellipsoidal ROI.
+You should also consider put a bigger ellipsoidal ROI or put the ellipsoidal in a layer later than the previous.Another options are to move the position of the cell to a position more basal or change the parameters of D_0 or/and F_pressure (but don't use this option to correct only one cell, if you use this option, it is to correct a lot of cells).

 For this purpose, you can change the ROI characteristics and click 'Update' on the ROI Manager.
 Another option is to create a new ROI and remove the older one.